MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 ![A screenshot showing what all 3 of the Button variations look like against each of the colour variations, default, primary, secondary and disabled](/img/fed-talk/s01e02/buttons.png){:width="500"}

 ---

 ## Scaffold Your App

 Setting your app's initial layout can be daunting.
-Even though most website layouts are quite consistent these days, there are more than 1 way to skin a cat!
+Even though most website layouts are quite consistent these days, there is more than 1 way to skin a cat!
 Too many website implementations lack well schematic HTML, making me think there is a gap of knowledge on this subject.
 For example websites which have multiple H1 tags, broken header hierarchy, unnecessary `div`s or `div`s which should be replaced with better purposed tags.

 > :+1: Our goal as Front-End developers is to make everything we build accessible!

 Before we can start building out our layout we need to know where the main landmarks are.
-Will the main menu navigation be in the top of the page (will it be fixed?), or will it be anchored on the left of the page?
+Will the main menu navigation be on the top of the page (will it be fixed?), or will it be anchored on the left of the page?
 What type of content are you required to display?
-Blog-like content where content is best presented in the center channel or multimedia, where content can be scaled in a tile fashion?
+Blog-like content where content is best presented in the center channel or multimedia, where content can be tiled.

 For our case the scaffold will look like this for mobile:
 ![App bar at the top.
 Main menu navigation hidden, though accessible via the App Bar's menu button.
 Body content filling the mobile device width.](/img/fed-talk/s01e02/mobile-scaffolding.jpg)